To anyone wondering where is the review for volume 5, this is it!

 I suppose if compared to earlier volumes, it might have lacked development.
 It certainly felt that way to me but looking back, I suppose the developments have been a subtle kind that misled me into seeing that it’s a lull in the series.

-Anyhow, I read some recent chapters on LaLa which tells me that it definitely got better and there are good things ahead.
+Anyhow, I read the recent chapters in LaLa which tells me that it definitely got better and there are good things ahead.

 As it is, I’m two volumes behind!
 Can’t wait to get back into it 🙂